 Set your target

 Each of our riders has a different minimum sponsorship, but regardless of the minimum we encourage you to aim higher.
 The higher your fundraising target, the more generous your supporters will be.
 When you are close to meeting your target, consider setting a higher one.
-Each ride offers incentives to those who raise significantly above their required minimum.

 I learned that fundraising is not about asking people for money.
 It’s giving them an opportunity to contribute and become part of something larger.